The Variant Effect

 Knowing that, it was understandable that he needed a drink before he’d let some stranger handle his testicles in a building full of scalpels.
 That was part of the reason Brass had arranged his surgery at the Shomberg Clinic.

 It had an almost perfect record going back long before the day, and was the favorite of armies, law enforcement and athletes.
-It wasn’t state-of-the-art in hernia repair; it was the art with only a one percent failure rate.
+It wasn’t state-of-the-art in hernia repair; it was the art with only a 1 percent failure rate.

 Safest place in the world to get it done.